grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Sounds good," said Hemi as he started climbing back up to the control room to have Owen put a little more speed on.

+[//]: # (----- invisible character break)

 [//]: # (### trimming the boat to handle the cargo load)

 [//]: # (Late-afternoon: day 1, run to Stilt City)
 Six knots was still slow, but twice the speed at which they had crawled away from the depot.
 With three more hours of cruising, they were out of range of all the but the very best sonar gear and ears in the world.
 Percy had them come up to 100 meters to take some of the strain off the hull.

-At this shallower depth, Hemi stood at the tank trim control panel and made adjustments, pushing water back and forth across the boat.
+When the boat reached this shallower depth, Hemi stood at the tank trim control panel and made adjustments, pushing water back and forth across the boat.
 "Sylvia," he said to her as she stood behind him smoking, "I think we can certainly do better with the trim if we move some of the cargo around down in the hold."

-[//]: # (somewhere in this re-stowing section: mention moving the food items up to the galley, since you alluded to it happening earlier.)

 "OK.
 Take Owen and Bastian down there with you.
-I'll watch the fuckin' trim with Gregory in case she starts to lean or something.
+I'll watch the trim with Gregory in case she starts to lean or something.
 Keep in mind that it might be bad if you drop any of those fucking crates."

 Hemi tapped Owen on the shoulder and they climbed down to the sonar compartment where Bastian joined them on the trip down to the cargo hold.

-When they stuck their noses into the cargo hold and Hemi brought the lights up, it still smelled a little damp.
+When they stuck their noses into the cargo hold and Hemi brought the lights up, it still smelled damp.
 Hemi was certain the quilted patchwork of steel and frozen slag that covered the split seam of the hull was continuing to seep.
 They might never have a completely dry cargo hold again.
 That was OK, that is what bilge pumps were for.
 But the accumulating bilge water was another good reason to shift the cargo and get some play in the boat trim.

 Gregory had stacked the wooden crates into the hold inexpertly.
 There was a bit of an art to it, and Gregory had only the beginnings of the skill needed.
 The crates had been initially laid down all the way up and down the length of the hull along the sides.
 This was a good start, forming the base for putting the rest of the crates on the top.
 But then Gregory had gotten lazy and stacked the additional layers of crates mostly towards the bow.
 That was easier to do and kept the crates out of the way for crew moving in and out of the cargo hold, but put more weight in the bow than Hemi wanted.
-They needed to move some of the upper layers of the crates in the front towards the rear of the cargo hold while still leaving enough room for the crew to get through the crates.
+They needed to move some of the upper layers of the crates in the front towards the rear of the cargo hold while still leaving enough room for the crew to get through.

-Hemi had Owen rig a block and chain to sliding fixtures on the roof of the cargo hold.
+Hemi had Owen rig a hoist and chain to sliding fixtures on the roof of the cargo hold.
 Then Owen would climb up on the stack and throw straps around each crate they wanted to move.
-Hemi and Bastian would pull the chain through the tackle while Owen guided it off the stack.
-The individual crates were only modestly sized but were surprisingly heavy, requiring Hemi and Bastian's full combined power to lift them even with the mechanical advantage of the block.
-The three of them would then drag the airborne crate up the length of the cargo hold suspended from the sliding block, and Owen and Bastian would push it with poles while Hemi lowered it to its new place.
+Hemi and Bastian would pull the chain while Owen guided it off the stack.
+The individual crates were only modestly sized but were surprisingly heavy, requiring Hemi and Bastian's full combined power to lift them even with the mechanical advantage of the hoist.
+The three of them would then drag the airborne crate up the length of the cargo hold with the hoist sliding along the rails, and Owen and Bastian would push it with poles while Hemi lowered it to its new place.

+Every so often they would come across a non-perishable food crate, and they would have to interrupt their re-arranging work to unpack the food and bring it up to the galley to be stowed.

 [//]: # (Early-evening: day 1, run to Stilt City)
-It took a few hours to make a first pass at rearranging the crates.
+It ended up taking a few hours to complete a first pass at rearranging hold.
 When Hemi felt like the weight distribution might be good, he left Owen and Bastian smoking in the cargo hold while he ran up to the control room.
 There, Hemi and Percy made slight adjustments to the trim of the boat, before Hemi returned to the cargo hold to move a few more crates around.
 It took another hour and three more trips up to the control room before Hemi was happy with the way the cargo sat and the boat was trimmed.

 "Fuckin' eh Hemi," said Gregory when Hemi was finally settled back into the control room, "seemed like the boat was trim enough when we left the fuckin' depot.
 Didn't slow us down none."

 "A submarine is like the hairs on the back of your neck, Gregory.
 It _always_ needs a trim."

+[//]: # (----- invisible character break)

 [//]: # (### Training Cassandra on sonar)

 Hemi knew Captain Percy would keep the same course, depth, and speed until well after dark, and that was still a few hours off yet, so there was little for him to do for the moment.
 He took the opportunity to start training Cassandra on sonar.

 In the sonar compartment, he sent Bastian off for coffee and a smoke and sat down next to Cassandra.
 "You have been listening for the last few hours while Bastian worked the sonar, correct?"
 Hemi asked her.

 Cassandra nodded.

 "Any of it make any sense?"

 "Do you want me to lie?"
-Cassandra asked.

 "There is nothing to be concerned about.
 It is not as complex as it might seem.
-Except for the parts that are, but we'll get to those as we come to them.
+Except for the parts that are, but we will get to those as we come to them.
 Put your headset over both ears...
 You need both ears to get a full sense of what any sound you hear on sonar is doing."

 Cassandra adjusted the headset so it sat evenly with the headphones covering both her ears.

-The band matted down her little curls where it crossed her head.
+[//]: # (----- EDITED TO HERE -----)
+[//]: # (2k words from last EDIT point)

 "OK" said Hemi as he began adjusting and tuning the sonar unit "this is the 'passive' sonar rig.
 You can think of it as being nothing more than microphones for listening underwater.
 There's 'active' sonar too -- that's a lot more complicated: active sonar sends a ping out and we listen for its echo.
 We do not use that very often so do not worry about it for now.
 Passive is simpler, you are just listening, passively.
 Get it?"